A Nation Once Again: Thomas Sherlock version

+Edward Comerford version

 The next version was composed by Edward Comerford (died 1894), a conductor, composer and music teacher from Dundalk.

 Edward Comerford came from a nationalist family.
 He was the son of the Young Irelander, Patrick Comerford.
 Edward's brother, Matthew Comerford, was also a member of Young Ireland, serving as the treasurer of the group's Dundalk chapter.
 In addition, Matthew Comerford was the chairman of the local branch of the Ancient Order of Hibernians and presided over the formation of the Dundalk branch of the Irish National Volunteers.
 A supporter of John Redmond's push for Home Rule as opposed to militant Irish republicanism, when the Volunteers split into the moderate National Volunteers and the more bellicose Irish Volunteers, Matthew Comerford remained with the larger, more moderate group, serving as their secretary.
 At Easter 1916, he surrendered the National Volunteers' rifles to the British Army, rather than let them fall into the hands of the Irish Volunteers for use in the Easter Rising.
 For this, he was made a Member of the Order of the British Empire (MBE) in 1920 and denounced by the IRA's Seamus McGuill for his supposed "treachery".

 According to the Dundalk Democrat of March 6th, 1886, the first public performance of Edward Comerford's version of A Nation Once Again had occurred on the previous Tuesday at the end of a concert conducted by Comerford in Dundalk Town Hall, held to aid the Dundalk Poor Relief Fund.
 Comerford changed the word "boyhood" to "childhood" in the first line "in order that it may be sung by feminine voices also".
 The Dundalk Democrat reported, "Mr Comerford has affected an improvement by giving a more martial air to the theme."

 Comerford's sheet music was published in June 1886.
 The following month, the Irish Monthly described Comerford's version as "a very spirited setting" and opined that he "could not have chosen a more appropriate time" to release it.

 Despite these positive reviews, ballad historian Eugene Dunphy's research suggests that no audio recording of Edward Comerford's version has ever been made.
 The sheet music is preserved in the National Library of Ireland's collection.

 Comerford also composed the music for the song, "Sinn Féin", using the pseudonym, "A. D. F." The lyrics for this song were written by the Reverend John Sheridan, a Roman Catholic priest residing in Australia.
 In later life, Edward Comerford became the organist at Waterford Cathedral.
 In the Dundalk Democrat of August 17th, 1898, he was posthumously described as "a highly gifted musician".
 Likewise, in the Dundalk Democrat of November 21st, 1931, he was remembered for the "excellent service" he gave in arranging annual concerts at the Dundalk Free Library (run by his sister, Teresa Comerford).